Anoushka1009/GitLab2/README.md

 # GitLab2
 Repository for Git Training
-This is the first version of Readme file
+This is the Modified version of Readme file